 - Paper polypropylene laminated (PPL) cables, where the insulation comprises an extruded sheet of polypropylene, on either side of which are bonded two layers of thin paper.

 The main components of MI HVDC cables are:

-• and the steel armor for submarine cables in order to improve the mechanical performances.
+• The steel armour for submarine cables to improve the mechanical performance

-Mass impregnated cables are compatible for the HVDC conversion systems available today, i.e. CSC (current source converter) and VSC (voltage source converter).
+Mass impregnated cables are compatible for the HVDC conversion systems available today, i.e. CSC and VSC.

 Advantages & field of application

 MI HVDC cables are currently the most used cables for HVDC submarine applications.
 Compared to oil filled cables, the compact design makes them particularly suitable for deep water applications.
-On the contrary their use for land applications is limited compared to Extruded Cross Linked Polyethylene (XLPE) cables.
+In contrast, their use for land applications is limited compared to extruded XLPE cables.

-Benefiting for about 50 years of experience in service, with a proven high reliability, they can be provided by European manufacturers at voltages up to ± 600 kV and 1800 A, which makes about 2200 MW per bi-pole.
+Benefiting from approximately 50 years of experience in service, with a proven high reliability, they can be provided by European manufacturers at voltages up to ± 600 kV and 1800 A, which makes approximately 2,200 MW per bi-pole.

-Cable industry experts expect improvement of that mature technology (underground and submarine) towards several directions: increase of power transmission level above 2300 MW for a dipole, reduced level of losses (consequence of the upgrading of operating voltage).
+Cable industry experts expect an improvement of this mature technology (underground and submarine) in several directions: an increase of power transmission level above 2300 MW for a dipole, reduced level of losses (consequence of the upgrading of operating voltage).